-- The most common police dog breed is the German shepherd.
+- One of the most common police dog breeds is the German shepherd.
 They can handle high-stress situations better than others.
 The line of duty is a fast-paced and stressful environment that’s not appropriate for all canines.

 - Training a service dog isn’t cheap.
 It’s over $22,000 on average.
 But the time saved and the canine’s ability to do tasks humans can’t are worth the money.

 - A police dog can alert officers to a dangerous situation before a human can realize it, which reduces the risk for officers in the line of duty.
 Aren’t these amazing service dog facts?

 - Four-legged officers can prevent situations from escalating.
 The public knows the force with which they train these dogs to attack, but they’re not the dogs most likely to attack.

 As these fantastic police dog facts show, it’s worth training dogs in the line of duty.